Collaboration within the Helmholtz Association

 The IHRS NanoNet is funded by the Initiative and Networking Fund of the Helmholtz Association.

 Helmholtz Cross-program Initiatives and Activities

-A multitude of research programs in the Helmholtz Association's six research fields tackle the major challenges of society, economy and science.
-Thus, the Helmholtz Association has established cross-program structures to bundle existing expertise across several programs.
-The HZDR is a partner in the cross-program initiative "Technology and Medicine – Adaptive Systems".
-In addition, the HZDR coordinates the cross-program activity "Radiation Research".
+A multitude of research programs in the six research fields of the Helmholtz Association tackle the major challenges of society, economy and science.
+Thus, the Association has established cross-program structures to bundle existing expertise across several programs.
+The HZDR is a partner in the cross-program initiative "Technology and Medicine".
+In addition, the Center is engagend in the following cross-program activities:

 - Radiation Research